-We want to start fixing some of these so that we start bringing real joy to our users.
-Particularly as we work on performance and tech debt - features that users cannot see but are high priority.
+We want to fix some of these so that we start bringing real joy to our users.
 Fixing Papercuts is designed to bring sparkles in a world that often has few.

 - The issue must be clearly specified using the appropriate Github templates

-Every active* instance will be given the option to choose one Papercut from the list of Next Up Papercuts.
-These will be moved onto the Papercuts Backlog in Zenhub for the Devs to be able to choose from.
+Every active* instance will be given the option to choose one Papercut from the list of Next Up Papercuts OR Papercuts Design.

 Choose a papercut by adding your instance label to the papercut issue (as we did for s3 bugs).

 Once selected these will be moved onto the Papercuts Backlog in Zenhub OR the Design / Inception pipe for those that require design.

 NB.
 Design will not happen until a Papercut has been selected by an instance to progress.
 When design is completed on a papercut it will be moved into the zenhub Papercuts backlog.

 Currently we have defined active* instances as: Australia, UK, France, Belgium, Katuma, Canada, US.